mcombi/my-quarkus-quick-start-config/README.md

 Config:
 repo: https://github.com/mcombi/my-quarkus-quick-start-config.git

+As Architecture diagram shows, with argo or RHACM you can install the tekton pipeline that will be used to build and deploy the application.
+The tekton pipeline are in tekton folder, with the standard kustomize directory structure.
-Tekton pipelines must be created in namespace "demo-tekton-build-env" (NEED TO IMPROVE) and has two versions: classic -> the secret with github token is not encrypted sealed-secrets -> the secret is encrypted and also requires the following steps
+Tekton pipelines must be created in namespace "demo-tekton-build-env" (NEED TO IMPROVE) and has two versions: classic -> the secret with github token is not encrypted, it is only obfuscated sealed-secrets -> the secret is encrypted and also requires the following steps